Tuesday, August 15

 - 9/11 and the USA PATRIOT Act

-- What part government agencies play concerning the BSA
+- Government agencies' roles concerning the BSA

 - Understanding money laundering and terrorist financing